-- State Road (General) Fund This fund serves as the Division's general fund and is used to account for all financial resources, except those required to be accounted for in another fund.
+- State Road (Special Revenue) Fund This fund is used to account for specific revenues that are legally restricted to expenditures for particular purposes.
 The State Road Fund is funded primarily by dedicated highway user taxes and fees and matching federal highway funds. - The Capital Projects Fund This fund accounts for financial resources to be used for road construction financed by the proceeds from the sale of Surface Transportation Improvements Special Obligation Notes.
 The notes were issued as a Grant Anticipation Revenue Vehicle (GARVEE), a debt-financing instrument authorized to receive federal reimbursement of debt service and related financing costs under Section 122 of Title 23, United States Code